jefarth/fitness-tracker/README.md

-# Workout Tracker
+# Fitness Tracker
   [![MIT Licence](https://badges.frapsoft.com/os/mit/mit.png?v=103)](https://opensource.org/licenses/mit-license.php)

 ## Description
-This application gives a user the ability to be able to view, create, and track daily workouts.
+This application gives a user the ability to be able to view, create, and track daily workouts to help them meet their fitness goal.
 They will be able to log multiple exercises in a workout on a given day with that days date.
 The user should also be able to track the name, type, weight, sets, reps, and duration of exercise.
 If the exercise is a cardio exercise, they should be able to track the distance traveled.
 A consumer will reach their fitness goals more quickly when they track their workout progress.

 ## Table of Contents